 The Pattis Family Foundation Summer Leadership Program

 Women Employed’s Summer Leadership Program, generously sponsored by The Pattis Family Foundation, provides a unique opportunity for professional skill building and practical experience by exposing a team of interns to leadership training, front-line research, and awareness of the barriers low-paid workers experience.
-The program seeks to introduce students and recent graduates to all areas of nonprofit work through workshops, guest speakers, and projects.
+The program seeks to introduce current college students to all areas of nonprofit work through workshops, guest speakers, and projects.

 The interns' project work may consist of:

 - Facilitating issue-based discussions with staff and interns

 - Designing and implementing public information and awareness campaigns for specific Women Employed Issues

 - Conducting research and outreach on issues relevant to low-wage women

 - Conducting interviews and assisting with other program work as needed

 Over the course of the summer, interns will:

 - Be familiar with the history and future of the women’s movement